 - Pick a piece of peer-reviewed research to "translate" for wider audiences.
 More on how to pick a paper here; a preview of our translation template is here.
 You can also write an op-ed about a topic you care about.

-- Pitch to us in the forum.
+- Read our pitch guidelines , then pitch to us in the forum.
 Expect feedback and guidance from fellow members, your best resource of all.

 Yay, the draft is published on Massive!
 What now?

-Then, pitch again!
+Pitch again!
 We are open to a variety of genres and approaches – and media.
 We do recommend that, for your second piece, you pitch a piece that will use our op-ed and personal essay template.
 There’s a comprehensive list of other formats that might best fit your idea here.